qooxdoo/qooxdoo/docs/core/defining_properties.md

 Before the introduction of the `initFunction` key in qooxdoo version 8.0, it was necessary to initialize reference types in the constructor.
-The following remains as an available option, although it should be rarely necessary any longer, for use in new code.
+This can still be done, although it should be rarely necessary any longer, for use in new code.

 You could set the init value of the property in the constructor